top of page

 Rabbits are prone to a variety of gastrointestinal issues.
 The following are just a few of the most common problems seen in rabbits.

 Download the PDF for instructions on emergency rabbit care for bunnies who are not eating.
+New version updated December 2024.
 Also, see the section below on GI Stasis.

 G.I.
 Stasis